aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 package, and they serve to disambiguate type names between classes that originally were different libraries.
-For example, both the `@aws-cdk/aws-ecs` and `@aws-cdk/aws-eks` packages have a class named `Cluster`, so when we bundle those packages into `monocdk` we need a way to namespace those names, as `monocdk.Cluster` by itself would be ambiguous.
+For example, both the `@aws-cdk/aws-ecs` and `@aws-cdk/aws-eks` packages have a class named `Cluster`, so when we bundle those packages into `aws-cdk-lib` we need a way to namespace those names, as `aws-cdk-lib.Cluster` by itself would be ambiguous.
 Submodules are the namespacing mechanism we introduced.

 ## Collecting construct identifiers

-There are two strategies for getting a construct identifier this for every construct:
+There are two strategies for getting a construct's identifier:

 * Manually annotate each construct in some way, adding a unique identifier for it (either by passing additional strings, adding decorators, or some other mechanism).